lmendiboure/5G-Course/SDN/ReadME.md

 We are now going to try to see what it can do in practice.
 To do this we will first need to restart a Ryu controller with a level 2 switch:

-`ryu run ryu/ryu/app/simple_switch_13.py`
+`ryu-manager ryu/ryu/app/simple_switch_13.py`

-In a second terminal we will launch the Mininet emulator with a linear topology composed of 6 switches
+We will then launch the Mininet emulator with a linear topology composed of 6 switches:

-`sudo mn --controller=remote --switch=ovsk,protocols=OpenFlow13 --topo=linear,6`
+`sudo mn --controller=remote,ip=<IP> --switch=ovsk,protocols=OpenFlow13 --topo=linear,6`

 What we want to do now is to observe the exchanges between the different switches, and between the switches and the controller.

-To do this we will launch Wireshark and observe the exchanges that occur locally (*loopback* interface).
+To do this we will launch Wireshark and observe the exchanges that occur between switches.

-**Note : Wireshark must be launched with sudo**.
+**Note : Wireshark must be launched with sudo.
+If it is not installed on your local machine (where it will be launched you should download it!**.

 Now run the pingall command.